 The breed’s name comes from the Celtic Kelpies of folklore.
 The Kelpies were water spirits that could shapeshift and take the form of a human, horse, or other creatures.

 The Australian Kelpie tends to be a robust and healthy breed.
-This is likely from having that Dingo blood.
-This mix with the Dingo brought genetic strength into their lines and helped adapt them to the intelligent and capable breed they are today.
 That said, they can have some ailments that are genetic, but rare.
 These are:

 - Cryptorchidism – This condition occurs when one or both testes fails to descend from the abdomen into the scrotum.